erinosb/bash_notes/01_intro_bash_variables.md

 Both lines will now appear in the file outputfile.txt.

 Sometimes you want things to print out to the screen and to the desired file.
-In this case, you can use a bit of a cumbersome chain of commands that looks like `| -a `:
+In this case, you can use a  chain of commands that looks like `| tee -a `:

 ```bash